ixd-physical-computing/IxD-PhysicalComputing-22/Week-1/Wires-and-Breadboards.md

 into your breadboard (distributed by TA), and using the continuity test feature on a multimeter to confirm connection of the wires.

 Write down any questions in your blog!

-_Note: you can attach a wire to anything else conductive like a metal water bottle, and then connect that to the breadboard, and then to a wire connected to anything else, plugged into the same row._